jariarkko/arch-model-t/draft-arkko-iab-data-minimisation-principle.md

 # Introduction {#introduction}

-Communications security has been at the center of many security improvements in the Internet.
+Communications security has been at the center of many security improvements on the Internet.
 The goal has been to ensure that communications are protected against outside observers and attackers.